My impression is that Roam is overpricing it’s product and thus should not be used in comparison. That hype bubble will eventually burst.

 Very valid points, thank you for clarifying your stand.

-Like I said in the earlier post, if we let it to the people to decide how to support a tool, the devs can’t make a living out of it :sweat_smile: we aren’t really that benevolent, especially during our scrawny (economically) years.
+Like I said in the earlier post, if we let it to the people to decide how to support a tool, the devs can’t make a living out of it we aren’t really that benevolent, especially during our scrawny (economically) years.

 That is one of the reasons why very very few OSS projects that doesn’t have a paywall rarely succeeds in being economically viable for a team to earn from it, if people were capable of donating and supporting a project we would be seeing more of such free projects and developers living happily out of them.